MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 Successfully built e2aafdfbe392
 ```

-The result is a new container image with the name 'iis'.
+The result is a new container image, in this example named 'iis'.

 ```
 C:\> docker images